augcog/ISAACS_Interface/README.md

 <a name="installation"></a>
 ## 3. Installation and Deployment
-Make sure that you read and went through the Hardware Dependencies and Software Dependencies section, before proceeding with the system installation.
+Make sure that you red and went through the Hardware Dependencies and Software Dependencies section, before proceeding with the system installation.
 This is critically important; the system will not work otherwise. <br>

 ### Installation (Simulation only)
 1. Clone the project on the VR-Ready Computer with the following command: